carolekoziol/recipes/docs/main_course/schnitzel.md

 - 1 cup sweet onion, chopped
 - 3 cups bell pepper (red, orange or yellow), chopped
 - 2 cloves garlic (pressed)
+- 2 tablespoons tomato paste
 - 1 1/2 tablespoons flour (or brown rice flour)
+- 1 1/2 cup chicken broth
+- 2 teaspoons lemon (optional), to taste
+- 2 teaspoons sugar, to taste

+Spices:

 - 2 teaspoons paprika (sweet Hungarian, ground)
 - 1 to 2 teaspoons paprika (hot Hungarian, ground)
-- 2 tablespoons tomato paste
-- 1 1/2 cup chicken broth
-- 2 teaspoons lemon (to taste)
-- 2 teaspoons sugar (to taste)
-- Salt to taste

-▢ 3 colorful bell peppers cut into strips
-▢ 1 large onion sliced in half-moons
-▢ 2 garlic cloves minced
-▢ 4 tablespoons oil
-▢ ½ teaspoon dried oregano
+- 1/2 teaspoon dried oregano
-▢ 1 teaspoon chili powder or more to taste
+- 1 teaspoon chili powder (optional)
+- thymes (optional), to taste
-▢ Salt and pepper to taste
+- Salt and pepper, to taste
-▢ ½ cup vegetable broth
-▢ 1 cup heavy cream
-▢ 10 oz. diced tomatoes
-▢ 4 oz.
-Gouda cheese grated
-▢ A few twigs of fresh thyme optional

 ** Instructions **

 1. Heat the oil in a skillet and sauté the onion until translucent.
 2. Add the bell pepper and cook a few minutes longer.
-3. Add the garlic and flour and both kinds of ground paprika over the vegetables and cook for 1 to 2 minutes.
+3. Add the garlic and flour and spices over the vegetables and cook for 1 to 2 minutes.
 4. Add the tomato paste and stir until blended.
 5. Add the chicken broth, a little at a time, stirring after each addition.
 Cook and stir until thick.
 6. Let the mixture cook gently for about 20 minutes.
 7. Taste and add lemon juice, sweetener, salt, and pepper to taste.

-    Heat 2 tablespoons of oil in a large cast-iron or non-stick skillet over medium-high heat.
-Add four schnitzel and sear them for about 5 minutes per side (see recipe tips).
-Remove the schnitzel to a plate and season with salt and pepper.
-    Pour the remaining two tablespoons of oil into the same skillet.
-Add sliced onion, three peppers cut in strips, two minced garlic cloves, ½ teaspoon oregano, and a teaspoon of chili powder.
-Sauté until the vegetables start to soften, about 8-10 minutes, stirring often.
-    Deglaze the skillet with ½ cup of vegetable broth and one cup of cream.
-Stir in 10 oz. of diced tomatoes, a few twigs of fresh thyme if using, and seared cutlets; bring everything to a boil.
-    Lower the heat and simmer, covered, for 30-45 minutes (depending on the schnitzel thickness).
-Sprinkle with 4 oz. shredded Gouda cheese and turn the heat off.
-Let cool for 10 minutes before serving.
-Garnish with fresh thyme or parsley if you wish.

-### 3. Cream Sauce (for Rahmschnitzel “cream schnitzel”)

-** Ingredients **

-** Instructions **